Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

 We will insert here some uniqueness results that seem very useful and interesting, and reinforce our emphasis that there are strongly preferred maps at the chain level that clarify various homological results.
 The following two uniqueness results are very important. \begin{prop} Suppose $C_*$ is a $G$-complex with a contraction $h_C$ with $h_C^2 = 0$ and suppose $B_*$ is free over $\FF[G]$, with basis elements $\{ b \}$.
-Suppose $\psi \colon B_* \to C_*$ is an equivariant chain map with $\epsilon_C \psi_0 = \epsilon_B$ and with $\psi(b) \in Im(h_C) = Ker(h_C)$, for all basis elements $b$ in positive degrees.
+Suppose $\psi \colon B_* \to C_*$ is an equivariant chain map with $\psi_0 \iota_B = \iota_C$, $\epsilon_C \psi_0 = \epsilon_B$, and with $\psi(b) \in Im(h_C) = Ker(h_C)$, for all basis elements $b$ in positive degrees.
 Then $\psi$ is necessarily the standard procedure extension $\phi$ of $\psi_0$. \end{prop} \begin{proof} Both $\phi$ and $\psi$ are equivariant, so it suffices to compute on basis elements.
-Since $\psi$ is a chain map, by induction the standard procedure extension of $\psi_0$ is defined recursively on basis elements $b$ of positive degree by Note the last step in this uniqueness result requires $h_C^2 = 0$, which we are universally assuming for all contractions. \end{proof} \begin{prop} Suppose $B_*$ is free over $\FF[G]$, with a contraction $h_B$, and suppose $C_*$ is contractible with a contraction $h_C$.
-Further suppose that $B_*$ has a chosen $\FF[G]$ basis consisting of elements $h_B(x)$, including in degree 0 with basis element $e = i_B(1) \in B_0 = \FF[G]$.
-Suppose $\psi \colon B_* \to C_*$ is an equivariant map of graded modules with $h_C \circ \psi = \psi \circ h_B$.
-If either $h_B^2 = 0$ or $h_C^2 = 0$ then $\psi = \phi$, the canonical equivariant chain map constructed using $h_C$ and the chosen $\FF[G]$ basis of $B_*$.\\
+Since $\psi$ is a chain map, by induction the standard procedure extension of $\psi_0$ is defined recursively on basis elements $b$ of positive degree by Note the last step in this uniqueness result requires $h_C^2 = 0$, which we are universally assuming for all contractions.\\